MS Norröna: Norröna (2003)

 The new Norröna is a modern cruiseferry.
 It was built in Lübeck, Germany, and had its maiden voyage in April 2003.
 Norröna has a total LOA (length overall) of 165 m, and a width of 30 m; 34.23 m with lifeboats.
 She has a total of 318 passenger cabins and 72 crew cabins, which accommodates the space of approximately 1,482 passengers and 118 crew members.
 She has a total of 1830 m of trailer lane, with space for 800 cars or 130 cargo trailers.
 Her cruising speed is approximately 21 knot.
 Norröna is the only way to take personal cars to the Faroe Islands and Iceland from Denmark or from the Faroe Islands and Iceland to Denmark.

 For passengers the ship is equipped with restaurants, a swimming pool, a small cinema and a fitness centre.
 Room types include cabins for two, cabins for families, connecting cabins, single berths in a four-person cabin and a dorm-style space with shared bathroom.
 The ferry also sails in the winter months, but there are few tourists on these trips and therefore only a crew of 20–25 is needed.
 In the winter months the ferry also changes from being a luxury ship to be more of a container ship.

 The ferry observes ocean currents and water properties in the North Sea, the Faroe-Shetland Channel and the Iceland-Faroe Ridge for the American Geophysical Union.

 The new Norröna cost about 100 million Euro, which nearly broke Smyril, and gave some financial difficulties, but with public support guaranteed the Norröna remains a Faroese ship.

 Alternative routes

 The ferry has visited Newcastle upon Tyne, England, as a Christmas shopping special, allowing visitors a day in the city.

 When the weather is bad on the Faroe Islands, the ship may dock at the alternative ports of Klaksvík or Runavík instead of Tórshavn.

-Accidents
+Incidents

 In January 2004 there was an accident with the new Norröna in Tórshavn, when the ferry hit the wharf and suffered slight damage.